-Nootropics are the smart pills or can also be recognized as brain enhancement pills that are supposed to protect our brain and improve its functioning.
+Nootropics are smart pills or can also be recognized as brain enhancement pills that are supposed to protect our brain and improve its functioning.

-These are the dietary supplements which one needs after touching a certain age to promote and boost our memory retention.
+These are the dietary supplements that one needs after touching a certain age to promote and boost memory retention.
 But many people worry about its safety and the side effects they can attract, before using these.
 Being a nootropic, the designers know that this product must be built as 100% natural, safe and non-toxic for the brain.

 According to the Time’s report, the brain is the most complicated as well as a sensitive part of our body.
-There are many supplements which do not come under the bracket of nootropics but they are smart drugs like Adderall and Ritalin.
+There are many supplements that do not come under the bracket of nootropics but they are smart drugs like Adderall and Ritalin.

 To consider a nootropic, the supplements pass through the clinically proven tests to establish their safety and a negligible rate of risk or side effects such as Piracetam, Noopept, Choline, Provasil, Geniux and many more.
 These supplements can boost focus, mental clarity and attention along with the promotion of brain health and communication.

 These supports memory and reasoning power and build up motivation level in a person.
 The dosage and level of risk depend on the supplements.